jbrooks036/dotnet_curriculum/26-user-management/authentication-vs.-authorization.md

 * authorization is when you look to your access control to determine whether the user is allowed to edit, delete or create content

 ###### Sonda's Notes
-Authentication says whether your username and password match.
+* Authentication says whether your username and password match.
-Authorization says whether you have the right to use a thing.
-You can be authenticated but not authorized for something and vice versa.
-You may be authorized to view your own GMAIL account, but if you type the wrong password, it fails on authentication grounds.
+* Authorization says whether you have the right to use a thing.
+* You can be authenticated but not authorized for something and vice versa.
+   * You may be authorized to view your own GMAIL account, but if you type the wrong password, it fails on authentication grounds.
+* There is an attribute that we can use called  [Authorize] that you can add above the controller that you want to restrict
+  * Means that only if the user is logged in, can they access this.
+  * Can be added above ActionResult Index in the controller.

 #### For further information please visit <a href="http://en.wikipedia.org/wiki/AAA_protocol">this link</a></h3>